MohitGoel92/HR-Salary-Justification/README.md

 - Need to choose the right polynomial degree for a good bias/variance trade off.

- The dataset received from the new hire's company has been plotted on a scatter graph below.
+ The dataset received from the new hire's company has been plotted on the scatter graph below.

 <img src = 'Screen1.png' width='700'>